-How do you know which industrial pH sensor is the best choice for your application?
-The number of different industrial combination pH sensors out there can be overwhelming.
-Before making an industrial pH sensor purchase it is crucial to have an understanding of your application and the conditions the sensor will endure while in use.
-Based on this knowledge you can make a decision on what features are required.
+How do you know which industrial pH sensor is the perfect choice for your application?
+The different number of industrial combination pH sensors out there can be overwhelming.
+Before making an industrial pH sensor purchase, it is crucial to have a better understanding of your application and the conditions the sensor will be enduring while in use.
+Based off this knowledge you can make a decision on which types of features will be required.
 Here are some questions you may want to consider:

 What is the length of cable required?

-This is the distance between your sensor and your front end device, such as a controller, analyzer or transmitter.
-If the cable length is greater than 25 feet, or 8 meters, you may be required to install a pre-amplifier between the sensor and controller.
-A pre-amplifier converts the high impedance mV signal of a pH or ORP sensor to a low impedance signal which can travel up to 1000 ft.
+This is considered to be the distance between your sensor and the front end of your device, such as a controller, analyzer or transmitter.
+If the cable length is greater than 25 feet, or 8 meters, you may be required to install a pre-amplifier between both the sensor and controller.
+A pre-amplifier converts the high impedance mV signal of a pH or ORP sensor to a lower impedance signal which can travel up to 1000 ft.